-One of the world’s most LGBTQ-friendly cities where anyone is always welcome anywhere, there is a lot more to love about Gay Copenhagen then just its queer spirit and admirable history of promoting gay rights.
+One of the world’s most LGBTQ-friendly cities where anyone is always welcome anywhere; there is a lot more to love about Gay Copenhagen than just its queer spirit and admirable history of promoting gay rights.

-Denmark society is somewhat intrinsically progressive, in that they – much like the Dutch – are always looking for a better way to do things.
-The Danes have a proud history of progressing gay rights with homosexuality in Denmark first being decriminalized in 1933 the in 1989 Denmark made history as the first country in the world to recognize registered partnerships for same-sex couples.
-Way to go guys!
+Denmark’s society is somewhat intrinsically progressive, in that they – much like the Dutch – are always looking for a better way to do things.
+The Danes have a proud history of progressing gay rights, with homosexuality in Denmark first being decriminalized in 1933.
+In 1989 Denmark made history as the first country in the world to recognize registered partnerships for same-sex couples.
+Way to go, guys!

 Copenhagen is also home to the Centralhjørnet, the world’s oldest existing gay bar, and in 2021 Copenhagen will become the first city ever to host both the WorldPride and EuroGames.
 We can only imagine what this will look like considering the over-the-top standards set by the fabulous Copenhagen Pride festival!

-So follow their lead, explore the extravagant queer spirit of Gay Copenhagen but don’t forget that the entirety of this edgy yet functional city is your playground.
-In Copenhagen, you are entirely welcomed as you are!
+So follow their lead, and explore the extravagant queer spirit of Gay Copenhagen but don’t forget that the entirety of this edgy yet functional city is your playground.
+In Copenhagen, you are entirely welcome as you are!

 In this article we will cover...

 - Attractions in Gay Copenhagen

 - Gay-Friendly and Gay Hotels in Copenhagen